mohsr/dm-tools/README.md

 # dm-tools
-Some simple scripts to help you be a good dungeon master
+Some simple scripts to help you be an efficient dungeon master

 Written by: Mohsin Rizvi